Are you curious about what a virtual assistant is and what they do? Are you thinking about hiring one but don't know where to start?

 A virtual assistant or VA is an individual who provides certain services for your business from a remote location.
 Depending on the setup, virtual assistants can work for your business on a part-time or full-time basis.

 Virtual assistant services fall under the wide umbrella of outsourcing.
 Want to learn more about the history of virtual assistants?
-Read all about the rise of the virtual assistant.
+Read all about the rise of the virtual assistant here!

 What Does a Virtual Assistant Do?

 VAs have a wide range of skills and expertise.
-Virtual assistant work can be divided into three broad categories:
+Their work can be divided into three broad categories:

 - Administrative Support